 The Issuer reserves the right, at its sole option, to redeem Certificates stated to mature on and after July 1, 2032, on July 1, 2031, or any date thereafter, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, at the price of par plus accrued interest to the date fixed for redemption.
+Additionally, the Certificates maturing on July 1, 2032 and July 1, 2042 (collectively, the "Term Certificates") are also subject to mandatory sinking fund redemption.
 (See "THE CERTIFICATES - Redemption Provisions" herein.)